Skip to next element

 Rhodium Plating

-Rhodium plating is a common practice in the jewelry industry, particularly for white gold items.
-It involves applying a thin layer of rhodium, a precious metal from the platinum family, over the surface of the white gold jewelry.
-The primary purpose of this coating is to enhance the appearance of the white gold by providing a brighter and whiter finish1.
+Rhodium plating is common in the jewelry industry, especially for white gold items.
+It involves applying a thin layer of rhodium—a precious metal from the platinum family—to the surface of white gold jewelry.
+This coating brightens and whitens the appearance of the white gold.

-While rhodium plating does improve the color of white gold, it also offers some additional benefits, such as increased durability and resistance to tarnishing.
-Rhodium is a hard, non-reactive metal that provides a protective barrier against scratches and everyday wear2.
-Moreover, the plating can also help prevent allergic reactions in individuals sensitive to certain metals, like nickel, which is sometimes present in white gold3.
+Rhodium plating improves color and also offers additional benefits.
+These benefits include increased durability and resistance to tarnishing.
+Rhodium is a hard, non-reactive metal that creates a protective barrier against scratches and daily wear.
+It can also help prevent allergic reactions in people sensitive to metals like nickel, which may be present in white gold.

 Hypoallergenic Properties

-White gold is a popular choice for jewelry, especially for people with sensitive skin or metal allergies.
-This is because white gold often has hypoallergenic properties that make it less likely to cause an allergic reaction.
+White gold is a popular choice for jewelry, especially for those with sensitive skin or metal allergies, as it often has hypoallergenic properties that reduce the risk of reactions.

 A woman holding white gold ring in her hand